In Our Age: Celebrating 60 Years of Interfaith Dialogue

 The Irma Pastrana Borrero Foundation for Humanity’s Peace and Development (“The Pastrana Foundation”) is dedicated to fostering inter-religious dialogue and education through the arts and academia in cities such as New York and London, which have diverse communities that enrich the experience of living in a multicultural environment.

 Many religions coexist in these cities, and we believe that understanding and respecting how different faiths honor God can not only foster greater empathy, insight, and unity among people but also bring us closer to our Creator.
 Those who engage with only one tradition may not experience the richness that comes from understanding how others seek and honor God.
-We believe the Hebrew Bible, the New Testament, and the Qur’anactually complement each other.
+We believe the Hebrew Bible, the New Testament, and the Qur’an actually complement each other.
 Those of us who could understand the three faiths and their roots would feel closer to God.
 When we also embrace the wisdom found in the Dharmic traditions, we believe people can find a greater sense of balance and harmony, moving beyond narrow interpretations toward a broader appreciation of faith.

 The Pastrana Foundation believes that the more humans learn about other religions, the less likely it is that we will continue fighting religious wars.
 It saddens us to reflect on the many lives and resources humanity has lost to conflicts rooted in religious division, losses that we hope future generations can prevent through dialogue and understanding.
 The loss of these human lives and resources has delayed humanity’s development, and we expect to change that through academia, art, and dialogue.

 At The Pastrana Foundation, we believe that God’s purpose for us is to come together and learn from one another’s cultures and religions, rather than fighting over them.
+We believe religious literacy could lead to unity.

 The Pastrana Foundation is proud to be the sponsor of this landmark celebration and discussion on interfaith dialogue at the Sheen Center.
-We want to thank Father Ryan Muldoon for organizing this event, as well as the Archdiocese of New York, the Park Avenue Synagogue, and the Peace Islands Institute for their contributions to its success.
+We want to thank Father Ryan Muldoon for organizing this event, as well as the Archdiocese of New York, the Park Avenue Synagogue, and the Peace Islands Institute for their significant contributions to its success.